-There are two types of rabies: Paralytic and furious.
+There are two types: paralytic and furious.
 In the first stage of both types, your dog will show mild symptoms or abnormalities.
 After approximately three days, most dogs progress to either paralytic rabies, furious rabies or a combination of both.
 As soon as these symptoms start, the virus progresses rapidly.

-Furious Rabies: Furious rabies is identified by extreme behavioural changes.
+Furious Rabies: Is identified by extreme behavioural changes.
 Usually, the infected animal will display extreme aggression and revert to attack mode at random times.